tuupola/slim-jwt-auth/README.md

     "rules" => [
         new \Tuupola\Middleware\JwtAuthentication\RequestPathRule([
             "path" => "/",
-            "passthrough" => []
+            "ignore" => []
         ]),
         new \Tuupola\Middleware\JwtAuthentication\RequestMethodRule([
-            "passthrough" => ["OPTIONS"]
+            "ignore" => ["OPTIONS"]
         ])
     ]
 ]));
 ```

-RequestPathRule contains both a `path` parameter and a `passthrough` parameter.
+RequestPathRule contains both a `path` parameter and a `ignore` parameter.
 Latter contains paths which should not be authenticated.
-RequestMethodRule contains `passthrough` parameter of request methods which also should not be authenticated.
-Think of `passthrough` as a whitelist.
+RequestMethodRule contains `ignore` parameter of request methods which also should not be authenticated.
+Think of `ignore` as a whitelist.

 Example use case for this is an API.
 Token can be retrieved via [HTTP Basic Auth](https://github.com/tuupola/slim-basic-auth) protected address.
 There also is an unprotected url for pinging.
 Rest of the API is protected by the JWT middleware.